Join Us

 The History of Gardens and Landscapes Seminar provides a forum for historians and researchers, artists, practioners and interested members of the public to explore and discuss issues related to the history, use and meaning of gardens and the designed landscape and their importance in the public realm today.

-Seminars in October are as follows:
+Seminars in November are as follows:

 The full IHR Autumn 2025 programme can be accessed here.